Back to Knowledge Centre

 Buying a car on hire purchase (HP) means your company has bought the car.
 Your company is the owner.
 The only difference with option 1 is that your company has taken out a loan (HP agreement) to buy it.

 The main difference with buying the car outright under option 1 is cashflow.
-With the HP option, your company will have to pay an initial deposit, and then the balance is payable via monthly installments spread over 3 years.
+With the HP option, your company will have to pay an initial deposit, and then the balance is payable via monthly instalments spread over 3 years.

 1 Tax Savings